APPLICATIONS ARE NOW OPEN.

 The AALF increases access for Arab American youth by funding summer internships in state or federal government agencies, Capitol Hill, and in other key public service institutions in Washington, D.C.
 Learn more about the fund or consider donating by clicking here.

-Awarded applicants will be placed at a Fall fellowship position in either a state or federal government agency, Capitol Hill, or a key public service institution in Washington D.C.
+Awarded applicants will be placed at a summer 2024 fellowship position in either a state or federal government agency, Capitol Hill, or a key public service institution in Washington D.C.
 Fellows will be provided a stipend of $3,000.
 Assistance for transportation and housing is also available to those who qualify based on financial need (up to $2,000).
 Additional details:

 - The AALP is organized by the National Network for Arab American Communities (NNAAC) and funded by the Arab American Leadership Fund, housed at the Center for Arab American Philanthropy (CAAP).